geniusyield/atlas/pull_request_template.md

-# Pull Request Template for Plutus Backend on Cardano

 Thank you for contributing to Atlas!
 We appreciate your effort and dedication to improving this project.
 To ensure that your contribution is in line with the project's guidelines and can be reviewed efficiently, please fill out the template below.

 Remember to follow our [Contributing Guide](CONTRIBUTING.md) before submitting your pull request.